Parenting and marriage are satisfying parts of life, but that doesn’t mean they don’t have their stressful moments.

 4. Care for Your Body

 Along with the exercise mentioned in the first parental advice tip, you must care for your body in other ways.
-Taking just 15 minutes to slip into a bubble bath or going outside for a short walk are shown to have a refreshing effect on your mental health.
+Taking just 15 minutes to slip into a bubble bath or going outside for a short walk is shown to have a refreshing effect on your mental health.

-It’s also essential for parents to dress up every once in a while.
+It's also essential for parents to dress up every once in a while.
 Style yourself so that you feel your best.
-This will help you feel like a desirable human again after spending all day at work or changing diapers.
+This will help you feel like a desirable human after spending all day at work or changing diapers.

 5. Date Night and Family Time